1904labs/nifi-encrypt-value-bundle/README.md

 # nifi-encrypt-value-bundle

-NiFi processor to encrypt JSON values
+NiFi processor to encrypt JSON values.
+Encrypts the values of the given fields of a FlowFile.
+The original value is replaced with the hashed one.

 ## Deploy Bundle